 - older age

 - a family history of prostate cancer

-- certain ethnicities or race (for instance, African American males are at a greater risk of prostate cancer)
+- certain ethnicities or race — for instance, African American males are at greater risk of having prostate cancer

 - genetic changes

 Some forms of prostate cancer are nonaggressive, so you may not have any symptoms.
-However, advanced prostate cancers often cause symptoms.
+However, advanced prostate cancer often causes symptoms.

 If you have any of the following signs or symptoms, don’t hesitate to call your doctor.
-Some symptoms happen with other conditions.
-If you’re worried that you may have prostate cancer or a related condition, it’s best to see a doctor.
+Some symptoms of prostate cancer can be caused by other conditions, so you’ll need an examination.
 They can make sure you receive the correct diagnosis and treatment.